hubbleai/carbon-connect-js/README.md

 ### 24. revokeAccessToDataSource()

-- **Description**: This method revokes access to a specified data source.
+- **Description**: This method revokes user access to a specified data source.
+The user will need to re-authenticate after access is revoked.

 - **Parameters**: The `revokeAccessToDataSource()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `dataSourceId` (number): The ID of the data source to which access should be revoked.
+  - `dataSourceId` (number): The ID of the data source for which access should be revoked.

-- **Returns**: A promise that resolves to an `RevokeAccessToDataSourceResponse` object:
+- **Returns**: A promise that resolves to an `RevokeAccessToDataSourceResponse` object with the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
-  - `data` (object or null): The response data indicating the outcome of the revoke access request.
+  - `data` (object or null): The response data indicating the outcome of the access revocation request.
-  - `error` (string or null): Error message if there's an issue revoking access to the data source.
+  - `error` (string or null): An error message if there are any issues with revoking access to the data source.

 - **Usage**: